Apron: Tabard

-A tabard (British English; cobbler apron in U.S. English) is a type of apron that covers both the front and back of the body.
+A tabard (UK) or cobbler apron (U.S.) is a type of apron that covers both the front and back of the body.
 It is fastened with side ties or with waistbands that tie in the back.
 It covers most of the upper part of the body and is used in many occupations, like bakeries, hospitals, and large retail stores.
 The original cobbler's apron was typically made of leather.

-An alternative version uses snaps instead of ties and closes at the front.
+An alternative version uses snaps instead of ties, and closes at the front.
 Such an apron is in effect like a vest and is more commonly sold for domestic rather than occupational use.

 Bungalow apron

 A bungalow apron is an item of women's at-home clothing.
-Most bungalow aprons were extremely simple garments, often with kimono sleeves (sleeves cut in one piece with the body of the dress), little or no trim, and the fewest possible fasteners.
-Most date from the first half of the 20th century (roughly 1910 into the 1940s), when they evolved into or were replaced by the "patio dress" or Lounger available today.
+Most bungalow aprons were extremely simple garments, often with kimono sleeves cut in one piece with the body of the dress, little or no trim, and the fewest possible fasteners.
+Most date from about 1910 until the 1940s, after which they evolved into or were replaced by the "patio dress" or lounger available today.

 In contrast to most aprons, they were intended to be worn as a stand-alone garment, not over another dress.
-They probably developed from the full-coverage wraparound or pullover aprons of the early years of the 20th century.
+They probably developed from the full-coverage wraparound or pullover aprons of the early 20th century.

 Bungalow aprons fell roughly between nightgowns or house coats and house-dresses; they were appropriate for morning in-home wear but would not have been worn outside of the house, as opposed to a true morning or house-dress, which might have been worn to the grocery store or in other informal situations.